 Filters are created from different materials, with one-use fiberglass filters being most typical.
 Polyester and pleated filters grab more debris but may reduce your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could be interested in using a HEPA filter, keep in mind that's like putting a MERV 16 filter in your heating and cooling equipment.
 It’s extremely unlikely your system was made to run with kind of resistance.
-If you’re concerned about indoor air quality in Fort Myers, think about installing a HEPA-grade air filtration system.
+If you’re concerned about indoor air quality.
 This equipment works along with your HVAC system.